 Wayzata to Lake Waconia on the Dakota Trail

-Hands draped loosely around a warm ceramic mug, crumbles of an impossibly beautiful French pastry on your plate, there’s nothing like watching downtown Wayzata slowly come to life as a baby cloud of steam rises off your hot coffee.
+Hands draped loosely around a warm ceramic mug, crumbles of a pastry on your plate, there’s nothing like watching downtown Wayzata slowly come to life as a baby cloud of steam rises off your hot coffee.
 Somewhere out of sight you can hear the distant thrum of boat engines on the lake, anglers coming in from their pre-dawn outings.

-Around mile 3, a small wooden bridge carries you over Tanager Lake—the first of many scenic water crossings on this ride.
+Around mile three, a small wooden bridge carries you over Tanager Lake — the first of many scenic water crossings on this ride.
 It’s a great view, but just wait until you cross over Crystal Bay another few miles down the trail.
-There, the fall panorama hits you like a bushel of apples: A picturesque expanse of clear blue water, green prairie grass and the bright pop of red-yellow-orange rings of leaves along the shoreline.
+There, the fall panorama hits you like a bushel of apples: a picturesque expanse of clear blue water, green prairie grass and the bright pop of red-yellow-orange rings of leaves along the shoreline.
 It’s the kind of view that takes your breath away no matter how hard you’ve been riding.

-For about the next 5 miles—between Crystal Bay and Mound—the trail moves slightly off the shoreline to bob and weave through a string of residential neighborhoods.
+For about the next five miles — between Crystal Bay and Mound — the trail moves slightly off the shoreline to bob and weave through a string of residential neighborhoods.
 For better views of the lake, jog a few blocks over to nearby Shoreline Drive.
 This stretch of road includes a mix of wide, narrow and non-existent shoulders, so only take this route if you’re comfortable riding with traffic.

 Keep riding west past St. Bonifacius until you reach MN 155 at Lake Waconia.
 Take a sharp left here and get comfortable on the road’s wide shoulder as you approach my personal favorite part of the ride.